 The path duly ascended the Hill of Crogodale (76 m) and then failed to terminate.
 It did become narrower and less distinct and the heather around it got a little taller.
 It also got a boggy in places, where it crossed minor burns after Burnt Hill and before the Striding Man.
 My feet soon got wet but that was a relief of sorts as, once they got wet and cold the first time, I had no reason to mess about trying to avoid that thereafter.

-I passed through the old boundary wall of the long-vanished croft of Fastgoe and followed the path along the top of Red Cheek, which was described in the Ordnance Survey’s 1871-3 name books (used to compile the 1st edition) as “a very conspicuous part of the face of the cliff, immediately at the north entrance to Fast Goe.”
+I passed through the old boundary wall of the long-vanished croft of Fastgoe and followed the path along the top of Red Cheek, which was described in the Ordnance Survey’s 1871-3 name books (used to compile the 1st edition) as:

 I have no idea how conspicuous the redness actually was, as I couldn’t see from atop it.

 Moments later, the path brought me to the head of Fast Geo.
 This was spelt ‘Fast Goe’ in the OS name book, which described it thusly:

 ‘A long wide creek, high rocky slopes on both sides, Extends inland for the distance of ten chains or so.
 There is a croft house stands overlooking the goe at the extreme end, from which access is had to the shore below.’

 At least some of an ankle-deep burn was spilling down into the creek; the rest was being blown straight back onto the clifftop to have another go at falling.
 For all that I had wet feet already, that was a little more wading than I was ready for, so I diverted slightly upstream to find a shallower place to cross.